google/applied-computing-series/ac1/_sources/sql/ifs_and_cases.rst

 the if/else syntax. :ref:`Just as in Sheets<what_is_a_formula_painters>`, you
 can use ``IF`` to return different values based on whether a condition is true.

-For example, suppose are interested in counting the number of trips that take shorter and longer than one hour.
-The duration column contains the duration in seconds, so you can use this to create a column that tells you whether the duration is over one hour (3600 seconds).
+For example, going back to the bikeshare data, suppose you are interested in counting the number of trips that are shorter than one hour and longer than one hour.
+The duration column contains the duration of the trips in seconds, so you can use this to create a column that tells you whether the duration is over one hour (3600 seconds).

 .. activecode:: bikeshare_count_trips_above_below_one_hour